linebender/xilem/masonry/src/doc/03_implementing_container_widget.md

 You want these child widgets to receive events and be painted as well, as part of the widget hierarchy.

 To do so, you need to implement a container widget.
-A container widget is still a type which implements the `Widget` trait.
+A container widget is still a type which implements the [`Widget`] trait.
-It stores handles to its children using a type called `WidgetPod`, and its `Widget` trait implementation is more complex.
+It stores handles for its children using a type called [`WidgetPod`], and its `Widget` trait implementation is more complex.

 As an example, let's write a `VerticalStack` widget, which lays out its children in a vertical line: